Novolin/Arty-HTML5/README.md

-# Arty-HTML5
+# HTML5 Artillery Clone
-HTML5 Version of Artillery, made by a baby :)
+This is the HTML5 artillery clone i've been putting off finishing for too long It's a small and manageable sized game i think!!!